marvinmednick/Exploring-Near-Contracts/README.md

 ## Functional Overview
 From a functional standpoint, this app is a web page that displays information and allows interation with two smart contracts.

-A that provide a *very* basic and limited a set of logging functionality: They essentially allow some user to log some data (a 'log entry') that is stored by the contract.
-Entries can later be read back in order.
+A that provide a *very* basic and limited a set of logging functionality;  they allow a user to log some data (a 'log entry') that is stored by the contract.
+Entries can later be read back in the order added.

-Each 'log entry' contains some user specified data (a couple of strings) along with some additional metadata (e.g. timestamp).
+Each 'log entry' contains some user specified data (a couple of strings) along with some additional metadata (e.g. timestamp, accountId that added the entry ).

 ### Key Components